-On rare occasions, such as documented extended illness, serious illness or death in the student's immediate family, or in similar extenuating circumstances, a student may be given permission to use video technology to "attend" a class.
-Such permission must be granted by the Vice President for Academic Affairs as well as the professor.
+A student may be given permission to attend inperson classes virtually in extenuating circumstances (extended illness, death in the student's immediate family, etc.).
+Permission must be granted by the Vice President for Academic Affairs as well as the professor.
 Following permission, all arrangements must be made by the student and the details confirmed with the professor.
 A class session accessed in this manner may be counted as attendance at class.